Skyost/EzLocalization/README.md

 ## Nested strings

-You can nest translation strings as such:
+You can nest translation strings as such :

 ```json
 {